Nicholas Brendon: Legal issues

-In March 2010, Brendon was tased and arrested by Los Angeles police, who confronted him in response to a call about an intoxicated individual.
-He allegedly swung his fists at the officers and attempted to run away, and was arrested for felony vandalism.
-Brendon was later charged with four misdemeanors, including one count of resisting arrest, two counts of battery against a police officer, and one count of vandalism.
-In May 2010, he again checked himself into rehab to address his addiction to alcohol and sleeping pills.
-Brendon pleaded no contest to all four charges in June 2010 and received a one-year suspended jail sentence, was placed on probation for 36 months, and was required to perform 10 days of community service.
+In March 2010, Brendon was tased and arrested for felony vandalism by Los Angeles police, who confronted him in response to a call about an intoxicated individual.
+He allegedly swung his fists at the officers and attempted to run away.
+He was later charged with four misdemeanors, including one count of resisting arrest, two counts of battery against a police officer, and one count of vandalism.
+In May 2010, he again checked himself into rehabilitation to address his addiction to alcohol and sleeping pills.
+Brendon pleaded no contest to all four charges in June 2010 and received a one-year suspended jail sentence, 36 months of probation, and 10 days of community service.

-While participating in the Tree City Comic Con, Brendon was arrested on October 17, 2014, in a Boise, Idaho, hotel lobby for misdemeanor charges of malicious injury to property and resisting or obstructing officers.
-Brendon subsequently made a public apology and stated that the incident was "embarrassing" and the result of drinking alcohol while taking pain medication for a knee problem.
+Brendon was arrested on October 17, 2014, in a Boise, Idaho, hotel lobby for misdemeanor charges of malicious injury to property and resisting or obstructing officers.
+He later issued a public apology, calling the incident "embarrassing" and attributing it to drinking alcohol while taking pain medication for a knee problem.

 Brendon was arrested on suspicion of grand theft by Fort Lauderdale police in February 2015 after he reportedly trashed his hotel room and refused to pay the bill.
-He had been in Fort Lauderdale for a local comic convention.
-His spokesman released a statement shortly after the incident: "Nicholas is, unfortunately, battling a disease that many of us don't understand. ... he's sorry for his actions. ... we are aware that Nicholas' actions are of a much deeper origin—and we are working toward creating a healthy environment for him to thrive in.
-The past several months have been trying, and Nicholas' disease is damaging and consistently misunderstood.
-We are doing everything in our power at camp Nick to assure his recovery."
-Brendon was arrested again in March of 2015 for destroying another hotel room after demanding an upgrade.
-In an interview the next day, he blamed his behaviour on a recent change in medication and said he would see a doctor to have it reviewed.
-Due to his arrest, Brendon missed the first day of the ALT*Con conference, apologizing to fans.
+He was arrested again in March 2015 for destroying another hotel room after demanding an upgrade.
+In an interview the next day, he blamed his behavior on a recent change in medication and said he would see a doctor to have it reviewed.